Saturday Only option available at checkout

 Runners may sign up online for the Spring Program which will enable them to receive and access their training schedule within 24 hours (usually within several hours).

-The spring Training online schedules will be available January 2nd, 4 weeks before the first group run
+The Spring Training online schedules will be available January 7th 2019, 4 weeks before the first group run.

 Signing up at base when attending a first workout or long run session is also an option.